Lorenzo Di Livio

-Lorenzo Di Livio (11 January 1997) is an Italian professional footballer who plays as a midfielder for club Campobasso.
+Lorenzo Di Livio (11 January 1997) is an Italian professional footballer who plays as a midfielder for Serie D club Triestina.

 Career

 Born in Turin, Di Livio is a youth product from Roma.
 He made his Serie A debut on 6 January 2016 against Chievo, replacing Mohamed Salah after 69 minutes.

 In August 2016 he was loaned to Serie B side Ternana.

 On 11 July 2017, he was signed by Reggina.
 Six days later, Di Livio was suspended for doping.

 On 16 July 2019, he joined Catanzaro on a three-year contract.

 On 18 September 2020, Di Livio joined Serie C side Potenza.

 On 28 August 2021, he signed with Latina.

 Personal life

 His father, Angelo was also a footballer, who played as a wing-back who played for Roma, Fiorentina, Juventus, and the Italy national team, among other teams.